August 24, 2020

 To start advertising on Google Shopping you will need to set up your Google Merchant Center account, upload your products using a data feed (online shop), and set up your Google Ads shopping campaigns.

-Now to successfully advertize on Google Shopping, you need to ensure you send certain Google approved mandatory fields.
+Now to successfully advertise on Google Shopping, you need to ensure you send certain Google approved mandatory fields.
 You can send this product information to Google Shopping using an automation tool like Channable in two ways: via a live API connection or with a feed:

 Further differences between the two types of connections can be read in our help center article.
 To send the right information, you can easily get an overview of the mandatory fields within Channable under either ‘Finalize’ (for Google Shopping feeds) or ‘Build > Item’ (for Google Shopping APIs).

 Providing your product information to Google properly is critical and must be in the right format to be accepted.
 Certain information can only be processed by a Google shopping feed in a specific way.
-The following section breaks down what you’ll need to send, to successfully advertize on Google Shopping.
+The following section breaks down what you’ll need to send, to successfully advertise on Google Shopping.

-Pro tip: The chart below contains all of the mandatory fields that Google requires for you to successfully advertize on Google Shopping.
+Pro tip: The chart below contains all of the mandatory fields that Google requires for you to successfully advertise on Google Shopping.
 Organizing this information in the correct format can be very time-consuming if done manually.
 Using a data feed management tool can show you where errors occur and pinpoint the missing data fields.
 Not only that, but Channable has the capability of fixing those errors for you, using an if-then rule system.
 Whether or not a data feed automation tool is used, this chart will give you everything needed to create a clean product feed.

 |Necessary info||What exactly?|